minus34/gnaf-loader/README.md

 8. Run the script, come back in 15-60 minutes and enjoy!

 ### Command Line Options
 The behaviour of gnaf-loader can be controlled by specifying various command line options to the script.
-Supported optional arguments are:
+Supported arguments are:

 #### Required Arguments